Asymptotic Security using Bayesian Defense Mechanism with Application to Cyber Deception: Application: Analysis of Defensive Deception utilizing Asymmetric Recognition

 for any $x'\in\mc{X},x\in\mc{X}$, $a\in\mc{A}$, $r\in\mc{R}_{\rm pb}$, $r'\in\mc{R}_{\rm pb}$.
 If the receiver's strategy takes only reactions in $\mc{R}_{\rm pb},$ every strategy profile is passively bluffing.
 Indeed, because the transition probability is independent of $r\in\mc{R}_{\rm pb}$, the probability distribution of the state is independent of $\tr$.
 Thus, from Bayes' rule, we have

 when $p^s_{\ts,\tr}(x_{0:k})\neq 0$.
-An example of such reactions is just analyzing the network log and raising an alarm inside the operation room without control of the system itself.
-Note that the reaction still affects the players' decision making through their utility functions even if~\eqref{eq:sys_indep_r} holds.
+An example of such reactions is just analyzing the network log and raising an alarm inside the operation room without applying control on the system itself.
+Note that the reaction still affects the players' decision making through their utility functions, even if~\eqref{eq:sys_indep_r} holds.